gpuhalla/discord_bot/README.md

 # discord_bot
-Custom discord bot for the BuckeyeLAN discord.
+Custom discord bot for the Waffle House, based on old bot from BuckeyeLAN discord.